alastair-h/image_sharing/README.md

 Testing with SQLite is much easier, as you can just use an in memory database, and trivially wipe it between tests.
-This often starts well, however with more complex projects, where the aforementioned Enums, special tools start to be used, we can see the limitiations of this approach.
+This often starts well, however with more complex projects, where the aforementioned Enums, special tools start to be used, we can see the limitations of this approach.
 N.B. that postgres also uses lower isolation levels by default than SQLite.

 For critical applications it is often desirable to have postgres testing, and I have used this here.
 Between each tests we truncate all tables and restart the Pks.
 This is slower and also means we have to manually populate the